raon0211/eridown/README.md

 Eridown
 =========

 Eridown is a project that aims for a *scalable*, *fast*, and *accurate* Markdown parser written in the powerful Scala language.
-Also, it provides an extension of Markdown, named *Eridown*, which has many convenient syntaxes such as tables, and definition lists.
+Also, it provides an extension of Markdown, named *Eridown*, which has many convenient syntaxes such as tables, definition lists, and no-format.

 # Features